xtreme-conor-nosal/pal-tracker/readme.md

-This is the starting point for the JDBC Template lab.
+This is the solution for the JDBC template lab.